Black & White | Embrace These Classic Colors for Dramatic Results

 The Dark Drama of Black

 Black is glamorous and versatile, and is grounding in a space.
 It also is excellent for defining architectural elements, like thick moldings and trim.
 Try painting trim in a historic home a slick black; practically speaking, it hides dirt and can provide a real wow factor.
 If the idea of committing to black trim in your entire home makes you shudder (it’s best with neutral walls), try it on for size in one room, or commit to a small project.
 Your stairway bannister or the back of your front door are great places to try on black for size.
 Other ways include adding a black framed mirror, black chairs around a dining table, or a collection of black frames—even if the art or photos vary in tone, the black of the frames will unify the collection.
-Do you have beautiful old windows?
-Instead of committing to all-black trim in the room, paint just the interior window sash and muntin (also known as the window grille, or the trim that intersects the panes) a deep black.

 In addition to defining beautiful architectural elements, black can also give some weight to ho-hum trims and molding, giving them much needed gravitas in a builder-basic home.
 And a true deep black isn’t your only option—you can get the black effect with moodier colors like Benjamin Moore’s Soot, which has a hint of blue, or Sherwin-Williams’ Black Fox, which is an interesting brown-black.